abroniewski/Heart-Disease-Machine-Learning-Exploration/README.md

 **Are you a current BDMA student?** Don't be shy!
 [Reach out](mailto:abroniewski@gmail.com?subject=[GitHub]%20ML%20Project) for insights and tips!

+Full report with visualizations is located [here](doc/Heart Disease Predictions_KhushnurBinte and AdamBroniewski.pdf).

 The project is small and will follow the structure below: